schatzlab/appliedgenomics2018/assignments/assignment2/README.md

 - Question 4a.
 What is the average identify of your assembly compared to the reference?
 [Hint: try `dnadiff`]
 - Question 4b.
 What is the length of the longest alignment [Hint: try `nucmer` and `show-coords`]
 - Question 4c.
 How many insertions and deletions are in the assembly?
 [Hint: try `dnadiff`]
-- Question 4d.
-Make a dotplot of your assembled contigs aligned to the reference genome?
-[Hint: trying `nucmer` and `mummerplot`]

 #### Question 5.
 Decoding the insertion [10 pts]
 - Question 5a.
 What is the position of the insertion on the reference?
 [Hint: try `show-coords`]